msypetkowski/SubJS/README.md

 continue, break and return statements not inside loop/function are not an syntax error, but this will cause error during interpretation.

+Unary operators '--' and '++' works only postfix.

 Not supported JS syntax examples
 --------------------------------